The emergence of passive galaxies in the early Universe: Confirmation of the passive nature of the candidates from their sub-mm emission

-A similar absence of massive passive galaxies as in TNG100 is observed in the EAGLE and SIMBA simulations, both characterized by an equally small volume.
-SIMBA predictions confirm the trend already outlined in M19, where it turned out to be the model showing the most serious underestimate of the number density of passive galaxies at all redshifts above $\sim1-1.5$.
-It indeed predicts the lowest SMF, with no or few simulated passive galaxies at low masses and no candidates at all at $z>4$.

-The most interesting comparison is however with EAGLE, that predicts no quiescent galaxies at $M> 10^{11} M_\odot$.
-This was somewhat unexpected, as in M19 we showed that EAGLE was the only hydrodynamic model, among those considered, able to reproduce the number density of $M>5 \times 10^9M_\odot$ passive galaxies at $z>3.5$.
-It implies that the number density alone is not a powerful observable, as it does not encode information on the mass distribution of the sources.
-This suggest that EAGLE might reproduce the abundance of high-$z$ passive galaxies thanks to an overprediction of lower mass sources.
-Our data, however, does not allow to reliably measure the SMF below $10^{10}M_\odot$ to test this hypothesis.

-We show in Fig.~\ref{fig:mdmodel} the comparison for the SMD.
-For both models and data the SMD has been computed above $10^{10.1}M_\odot$.
-The semi-analytic model of \cite{menci14} overall nicely reproduces the observed SMD thanks to its steep shape, with the overabundance of low-mass passive galaxies balancing the paucity of high-mass ones.
-This is another evidence that integrated quantities on their own do not contain the full information.
-Consistently with their underprediction of the SMF, all of the hydrodynamic simulations predict a systematically lower SMD compared to the observational results.
-ILLUSTRIS-TNG300 is marginally 1$\sigma$ consistent at $z=3-3.5$, but it drops at higher redshift.

 Overall, we observe a significant variation between the different models, despite their predictions roughly agree for the local SMF.
-Analyses like ours will allow us to test the model recipes in a new and seemingly powerful way.
-In any case, the inability of the models to correctly reproduce the observed SMF of high-$z$ passive galaxies denotes a still incomplete understanding of the physical mechanisms responsible for the formation of these galaxies, their rapid assembly and abrupt suppression of their star formation, and for galaxy evolution in general.
+In particular, the fact that none of the model analyzed is able to reproduce the observed passive galaxies over the entire mass and redshift range suggests that these passive derive from a subtle combination of several physical processes.
+Analyses like ours will allow the validation of model recipes in a new and seemingly powerful way.
+In any case, the inability of the models to correctly reproduce the observed high-$z$ passive galaxies denotes a still incomplete understanding of the physical mechanisms responsible for the formation of these galaxies, their rapid assembly and abrupt suppression of their star formation, and for galaxy evolution in general.